Greg's First Time in

 First, I imagined it to be way bigger.

-Second, I thought that KPA soldiers and ROKA MPs gaze at each other along the demarcation line.
+Second, I thought that KPA soldiers and ROKA MPs are gazing at each other along the demarcation line.

 It was small, no gazing contest, and the Southern side was completely deserted.